Füreya Koral: Exhibitions

-Opened in the fall of 2017, a posthumous retrospective of her work included over 200 pieces, presented alongside archival materials such as letters and photographs.
-Organised by Károly Aliotti, Nilüfer Şaşmazer and Farah Aksoy, the exhibition aimed to present a comprehensive study of her work, which has, perhaps, been overshadowed by her gender and her family’s important role in late Ottoman and early Turkish history.
+Opened in the fall of 2017, a posthumous retrospective of her work at Akaretler Sıraevler, Istanbul included over 200 pieces, presented alongside archival materials such as letters and photographs.
+Organised by Károly Aliotti, Nilüfer Şaşmazer and Farah Aksoy, the exhibition aimed to present a comprehensive study of her work, which has, perhaps, been overshadowed by her gender and her family's important role in late Ottoman and early Turkish history.